Aashi24/shreyakr-portfolio/final_project_shreya.md

 ------------------------------------------------------------------------------------------------------------------------------
 **Step II:**

-- Based on the feedback I receive on the sketches I will create wireframes for my final
+- Based on the feedback I receive on the sketches I will create wireframes for my final story
 - Decide a color scheme and theme for the final output
 - Refine and visualize the data collected using Tableau
 - Experiment with shorthand and get familiar with the environment